Shopping Links

 On that note, the visuals are one area where R2 consistently lives up to its predecessor--fluid animation, moody settings, and sharp, evocative character art.
 Stooper-mecha aside, the battles are animated beautifully.
 The music, not so much; while the background score remains solid, the two new opening themes go from mediocre to downright lame.
 At least Ali Project is back for the final end theme.

-The Japanese acting is, again, a spectacle, with Lelouch at the charismatic, split-personalitied, megalomanic center of it all.
-The supporting cast has a wide variety of colorful voices, although there isn't quite the level of brutal emotional trauma anchoring the drama.
-The most memorable of the new cast members is again Rollo, for his fragile, chillingly pleasant voice.
+The Japanese acting is, again, a spectacle, with Jun Fukuyama's Lelouch at the charismatic, split-personalitied, megalomanic center of it all.
+There isn't quite the level of brutal emotional trauma anchoring the drama that the first series had, but the supporting cast features a wide variety of colorful voices.
+The most memorable of the new cast members is again Rollo, for the fragile, chillingly pleasant voice Takahiro Mizushima gives him.

 Related Recommendations